jesssekeogh/neuro/README.md

 # Neuro
-A Motoko package for basic staking and neuron management on the Internet Computer Protocol blockchain.
+A Motoko package for basic staking and neuron management.

 ## Overview
 A "neuron" can be considered a type of vault for tokens on the Internet Computer Protocol (ICP) blockchain.
 Once a neuron is created, it grants the owner the ability to vote on governance proposals and earn rewards.
 There are two types of governance frameworks on ICP: The Network Nervous System (NNS) and the Service Nervous System (SNS).
 Recently, smart contracts (canisters) on ICP have been given the permission to stake and control neurons.
-Given the significant amount of boilerplate code required to set up seamless staking and management of neurons in Motoko, it was necessary to create a package that abstracts this process.
+Given the significant amount of boilerplate code required to set up seamless staking and management of neurons in Motoko, creating a package to abstract this process became necessary.

 ## Disclaimer
 This package is a work in progress and has not undergone extensive testing.
-We strongly recommend conducting your own research and thoroughly testing the package before using it in your projects.
+It is recommended to conduct your own research and thoroughly test the package before using it in your projects.
 Use this package at your own risk for the staking and management of neurons.

 ## Features

 - Class-based design simplifies the code ✅
-- Provides staking functions to stake neurons with a single line of code ✅
+- Enables staking neurons in canisters with a single line of code ✅
 - Interfaces for interacting with the governance frameworks ✅
+- Interfaces for interacting with neurons ✅
-- Stake neurons on the NNS ❌ (Soon, awaiting implementation)
+- Stake neurons on the NNS ❌ (Available, pending protocol implementation)
-- Control neurons on the NNS ❌ (Soon, awaiting implementation)
+- Control neurons on the NNS ❌ (Available, pending protocol implementation)
 - Stake neurons on the SNS ✅
 - Control neurons on the SNS ✅

-The goal of this package is to provide the basic and necessary functions to stake and control neurons on the ICP governance frameworks. **It is not intended to be a fully featured governance interface**, and some governance and neuron management functions are intentionally missing.
-This is why the package is named "neuro" and not "neuron"—allowing for someone else to create a more fully featured package under that name.
-However, if you have suggestions or would like to contribute, pull requests are welcome.
+The goal of this package is to provide the basic and necessary functions to help you stake and control neurons in canisters.
+It is not intended to include complex functionalities such as staking neurons on behalf of different users or trading neurons.
+However, you can fork or build upon this package for your own use cases.

+It is also not designed to be a comprehensive governance interface and some governance and neuron management functions are intentionally missing.
+This is why the package is named "neuro" and not "neuron" — allowing someone else to create a more fully-featured package under that name.
+If you have suggestions or would like to contribute, pull requests are welcome.

 ## Install
 ```